BGforgeNet/bg2-uniqueartifacts/README.md

 ### Allow non-unique Boots of Speed
 Excludes Boots of Speed from core overhaul and fixes their description so that it no longer implies uniqueness.

+### Reduce the number of wands
+Limits how many wands of each type can drop as loot, and also removes most wands from shops.
+Disallows selling wands, effectively blocking the somewhat questionable recharging mechanism.

 ### Core